Eating on a budget and turning one meal into two can be delicious!

 - 1 egg (Don't have an egg?
 Substitute 2-3 heaping tbsp mayo instead!)

-- 12 Ritz or Club (stack sized) crackers (Add one or two more if it’s too wet)
+- 12 Ritz or Club (stack sized) crackers (Gently crushed.
+Leave some chunks.
+Add one or two more if the mixture is too wet)

-- 1/3 cup Panko Seasoned with salt & pepper
+- ⅓ cup Panko Seasoned with salt & pepper.
+Optional, add onion powder or Weber Garlic Sriracha seasoning!

 Optional Dipping Sauce